Most rewarding ministry

 With Keith's encouragement Julie took it up, and it was there where she first learnt about Jesus Club.
 But Julie's involvement with Jesus Club would escalate very quickly as she soon discovered - an announcement was made about a new Jesus Club at the course, and to her complete surprise, it was to be St Paul's Anglican's Church!

-Though apprehensive at first, Julie quickly accepted the role of coordinator, and Jesus Club Castle Hill officially opened in October 2014.
+Though apprehensive at first, Julie quickly accepted the role of coordinator, and Jesus Club Castle Hill officially opened in October that year.

 At the first meeting, 6 members and 12 leaders showed up, and Julie felt an instant relief as she watched her leaders interacted with the members, "They were fun, committed and caring" and she knew then, "It is going to work - God was providing all along!"

-"It is the most rewarding, you can get a lot of feedback from the members, a lot of affirmations, and you see so much joy... delight that Jesus Club brings them!"
+"It is the most rewarding [ministry], you get a lot of feedback from the members, a lot of affirmations, and you see so much joy... delight that Jesus Club brings them!"

 Please give thanks for the growth of Jesus Club Castle Hill.
-Praise God for the enthusiastic leaders who continue to enjoy leading.
-May He raise up more young men to lead the many male members there.
-Pray that God will deepen the members' understanding of the bible so they can mature in the knowledge of Him.
+Praise God for the enthusiastic leaders and members who continue to enjoy learning from His word.
+May He keep deepening their understanding of the bible so they may find joy and lasting hope in Him.